 Cisco Catalyst 9124AX Series Outdoor Access Point is a Wi-Fi 6 technology based outdoor access point.
-This AP series has two models-one with omni antennas and the other with directional antennas, designed to use both the 2.4-GHz and the 5-GHz bands.
+This AP series has three models-one with omni antennas, one with directional antennas and the third with external antennas designed to use both the 2.4-GHz and the 5-GHz bands.
 This series supports 4x4:4SS on the 2.4-GHz and 5-GHz bands, with downlink and uplink Orthogonal Frequency Division Multiple Access (OFDMA), and Multi-User, Multiple Input, Multiple Output (MU-MIMO).